-Here we have some JPEG images and files called photo source, where it has all the image paths.
+Here, we have some JPEG images and files called photo source, which have all the image paths.

-STEP 1: Let start the BIDS and drag and drop the data flow task from the toolbox to the control flow.
+STEP 1: Let’s start the BIDS and drag and drop the data flow task from the toolbox to the control flow.
 Next, rename it as Import Column Transformation.

 Double click on it, and it will open the data flow tab.

-STEP 2: Drag and drop Flat file source from the toolbox to the data flow region.
+STEP 2: Drag and drop the Flat file source from the toolbox to the data flow region.
 Double click on the Flat file source in the data flow region will open the Flat File Source Editor to select the text file data.

-Since we did not create any flat file connection manager before, Click on New button to create one
+Since we did not create any flat file connection manager before, Click on the New button to create one

 Once you click on the New button, the Flat File Connection Manager Editor window will open to configure the connection manager.

-Click on the Browse button to select the text files in the local hard drive.
+Click on the Browse button to select the text files on the local hard drive.

 From the above screenshot, you can observe that we are selecting the PHOTO SOURCE.txt file located in our local hard drive

 STEP 3: Click on the columns tab to verify the columns.
-Here we have only one column as you can see in below figure
+Here, we have only one column, as you can see in the figure below

 Click ok and then drag and drop the Import column transformation in the SSIS toolbox to the data flow region.

 STEP 4: Now drag the blue arrow from Flat File Source to Import Column Transformation to perform transformations on the source data.
 Double click on the SSIS Import Column Transform to configure it

-STEP 6: Now select the Input column Tab.
+STEP 6: Now select the SSIS import column transformation Input column Tab.
 Import Column Input already set to the chosen source columns input.

 From the above screenshot, you can observe that we renamed the column 0 name to Image Column.

-STEP 7: Now select the Input and Output Properties Tab of SSIS Import Column Transformation.
+STEP 7: Select the Input and Output Properties Tab of SSIS Import Column Transformation.